El Paso–Juárez: History

 The Franklin Mountains region has had human settlement for thousands of years, as evidenced by Folsom points from hunter-gatherers found at Hueco Tanks.
 The earliest known cultures in the region were maize farmers.
 At the time of the arrival of the Spanish the Manso, Suma, and Jumano tribes populated the area and today form the basis of the Mestizo culture in the area.
 The Mescalero Apache roamed the region as well.

-Spanish explorer Don Juan de Oñate was the first European explorer to arrive at the Rio Grande near modern Juárez and El Paso in 1598, celebrating Thanksgiving Mass there on April 30, 1598 (several decades before the Pilgrims' Thanksgiving).
+Spanish explorer Don Juan de Oñate was the first European explorer to arrive at the Rio Grande near modern Ciudad Juárez and El Paso in 1598, celebrating Thanksgiving Mass there on April 30, 1598 (several decades before the Pilgrims' Thanksgiving).
 El Paso del Norte (the present-day Ciudad Juárez), was founded on the south bank of the Río Bravo del Norte (Rio Grande) in 1659 by Spanish conquistadors.
 The Mission Nuestra Señora de Guadalupe became its first major settlement.
 Being a grassland then, agriculture flourished and vineyards and fruits constituted the bulk of the regional production.
 The Spanish Crown and the local authorities of El Paso del Norte had made several land concessions to bring agricultural production to the northern bank of the river in present-day El Paso.
 However, the Apaches dissuaded settlement and development across the river.
 The water provided a natural defense against them.

 El Paso became the southernmost locality of the Provincia de Nuevo Mexico (modern New Mexico).
 It remained largest city in New Mexico until its north side was ceded to the US in 1850.
 It communicated with Santa Fe and Mexico City by the Royal Road.
 American spies, traders and fur trappers visited the area since 1804 and some intermarried with the area's Hispanic elite.
 Although there was no combat in the region during the Mexican War of Independence, El Paso del Norte experienced the negative effects it had on its wine trade.

 The Texas Revolution (1836) was not felt in the region as the area was never considered part of Texas until 1848.
 Given the blurry reclamations of the Texas Republic that wanted a chunk of the Santa Fe trade, the Treaty of Guadalupe Hidalgo effectively made the settlements on the north bank of the river a formal American settlement, separate from Old El Paso del Norte on the Mexican side.
 The present Texas-New Mexico boundary placing El Paso on the Texas side was drawn in the Compromise of 1850.